-Videoconferencing allows people to communicate across long distances with video and audio contact, using videoconferencing technology.
+Videoconferencing allows people to communicate across long distances using video and audio videoconferencing technology.
 Conducting a videoconference requires advance planning and coordination.
-This Web page is designed to provide some guidelines when preparing for a videoconference.
+These guidelines will help you prepare for a successful videoconference.

 Prior to the Conference